Gulf News: History and profile

-Sponsorship and promotion

-The Gulf News Fun Drive was started in March 1986.
-The 26th Fun Drive was held in December 2006 and saw 750 all-terrain vehicles with over 2,800 participants.

-Role in Orkut ban

-On 3 July 2007, Gulf News revisited the issue of Orkut's "immoral activities" communities, publishing complaints from members of the public against Orkut communities like "Dubai Sex", and officially bringing the complaints to the attention of the state telecom monopoly Etisalat.
-The ensuing moral panic resulted in a renewed ban of the site by Etisalat by 4 July 2007.

 Gulfnews.com

 Gulf News launched its first online edition in 1996, initially serving as an archive for its print publication and managed by library staff.
 However, it was the website’s major relaunch in 2005 and the introduction of a dedicated team of online journalists that marked a turning point in its digital evolution.
 With this transformation, gulfnews.com became the first dynamic news platform in the UAE to offer real-time news updates, breaking news coverage, and online exclusives, establishing itself as a standalone digital news source.